rd--/blksc3/md/setup.md

     > npm install budo -g

+## Caveats

+At present the layout is fixed size, and designed for 1920×1080 pixel displays.
+On smaller displays parts of the system may not be visible.

 ## Credits

 Thanks to [Fredrik Olofsson](https://fredrikolofsson.com/) for working out how to set all this up, fixing various mistakes, and writing it down.